curious-containers/curious-containers.github.io/_docs/1050-cc-core-cc-faice-cc-agency.md

 CC-Agency is an advanced server software, which is able to connect to a distributed cluster of docker-engines and schedules experiments defined in RED format for parallel execution.

-It implements two major software components: CC-Agency Broker provides a restful web API for users, to register experiments and to query information.
+It implements three major software components: CC-Agency Broker provides a restful web API for users, to register experiments and to query information.
 CC-Agency Controller is a background process, which connects to a Docker cluster and schedules the experiments for execution.
+CC-Agency Trustee is a service to temporarily store credentials in memory, until the correponding experiment finished in one of the states *succeeded*, *failed* or *cancelled*.

 CC-Agency persists the state of experiments in a database and is very fault tolerant, when it comes to failing containers, docker-engines or network connections.